TheSteelFist/TheSteelFist/README.md

 > *''You didn't come here to make the choice.
 You've already made it.
-You're here to understand why you made it''* <br>
+You're here to understand why you made it''*
 > <div dir="rtl">The Oracle</div><p/>

 Interactive and autonomous systems have always appealed to me given its multipurpose application.
 I have always dreamt of building a self-sufficient, fully interactive virtual world which would open a new dimension on how we perceive our daily lives.<br>